 Agency recommendation Findings express their views on all matters concerning them.
-The child's opinions must be to account, according to the child's age and maturity. aken into 5.2 Support is available for families to recognise and understand the needs of their child.
+The child's opinions must be taken into account, according to the child's age and maturity.
+5.2 Support is available for families to recognise and understand the needs of their child.
 (Support focuses upon and what is in the child's best interests.)
-5.2 5.2 5.2 Pre-school and home: Guardians are responsible for the child's fostering and devel Pre-school will supplement the home by creating the best possible conditions for e to develop in a rich and versatile manner.
-Pre-school work with the children should be done in close and trustworthy co-operation with the home.
-Parents should be a participate in and influence the activities of pre-school within the framework of na goals.
-That pre-school is clear in terms of goals and content is therefore a prerequi enable children and parents to influence it (Pre-school Curriculum 1998). each child d therefore ble to tional The Convention on the Rights of the Child, Article 5: State Parties shall respect the responsibilities, rights and duties of parents or, applicable, the members of the extended family or community as provided for custom, legal guardians or other persons legally responsible for the child, to promanner consistent with the evolving capacities of the child, appropriate direct guidance in the exercise by the child of the rights recognised in the present Con by local rovide, in a ion and (Curriculum for Compulsory School, Lgr 11) 2.3 The schools' and custodians' shared responsibility for pupils' schooling should creat possible conditions for their development and learning. te the best Guidelines: Everyone working at school should collaborate with the learners' guardians they can develop the content and activities of the school together. s so that
+5.2.1 Pre-school and home: Guardians are responsible for the child's fostering and development.
+Pre-school will supplement the home by creating the best possible conditions for each child to develop in a rich and versatile manner.
+Pre-school work with the children should therefore be done in close and trustworthy co-operation with the home.
+Parents should be able to participate in and influence the activities of pre-school within the framework of national goals.
+That pre-school is clear in terms of goals and content is therefore a prerequisite to enable children and parents to influence it (Pre-school Curriculum 1998).
+5.2.2 The Convention on the Rights of the Child, Article 5: State Parties shall respect the responsibilities, rights and duties of parents or, where applicable, the members of the extended family or community as provided for by local custom, legal guardians or other persons legally responsible for the child, to provide, in a manner consistent with the evolving capacities of the child, appropriate direction and guidance in the exercise by the child of the rights recognised in the present Convention.
+(Curriculum for Compulsory School, Lgr 11) 5.2.3 The schools' and custodians' shared responsibility for pupils' schooling should create the best possible conditions for their development and learning.
+Guidelines: Everyone working at school should collaborate with the learners' guardians so that they can develop the content and activities of the school together.